amazingrando/blades-in-the-dark-srd-content/docs/markdown/Generic Character Playbook-active.md

 Common alchemicals (see **Sample Creations** on page 226) and ordinary items don’t require special formulas or designs to learn.
 Anyone may attempt to craft them by using commonly available instructions.

-crafting
+## Crafting

+@TODO add table p109

 To craft something, spend one **downtime activity** to make a <span class="game-term">Tinker</span> roll to determine the **quality level** of the item you produce.
 The base quality level is equal to your crew’s Tier, modified by the result of the roll (see the results on the next page).

-The results are based on your crew’s Tier because it indicates the overall quality of the workspace and materials you have access to. _If you do the work with the _<span class="CharOverride-23">Workshop </span>_upgrade for your crew, your effective Tier level is one higher for this roll._
+The results are based on your crew’s Tier because it indicates the overall quality of the workspace and materials you have access to. _If you do the work with the **Workshop** upgrade for your crew, your effective Tier level is one higher for this roll._

-The GM sets a **minimum quality **level that must be achieved to craft the item, based on the **magnitude** of the effect(s) it produces.
+The GM sets a **minimum quality** level that must be achieved to craft the item, based on the **magnitude** of the effect(s) it produces.
 The GM uses magnitude as a _guideline_ for setting the quality level—it may be higher or lower at their discretion to better describe the nature of the project.
 An item may be crafted at _higher_ quality if the player wishes to attempt it.

 You may spend <span class="game-term">coin</span> 1-for-1 to increase the final quality level result of your roll (this can raise quality level beyond Tier +2).

-modifying an item
+### Modifying an item

 Adding a feature or additional function to an item is simpler than creating something new.
 You don’t need to invent a special formula or plan.
 Make a crafting roll to modify an item (the baseline quality of an item that you modify is equal to your crew’s Tier, as usual).